Jimi Hendrix’s Roger Mayer Octavia

 Roger Mayer – Octavia

-The rest of the tracks on Are You Experienced are somewhat of a mystery in regard to whether they feature the Octavia effect or not.
-If you have a good pair of speakers and a good ear, give it a listen and try and see if you hear it anywhere else.
-I can’t seem to catch it anywhere myself.
+The rest of Are You Experienced is somewhat of a mystery when it comes to the Octavia effect.
+If you have a good ear and a solid sound system, give it a listen—you might spot it elsewhere.
+Personally, I haven’t been able to catch it on any other tracks.

 Axis: Bold as Love